Geometric Solids

 -

-- 2) To learn the words which will be needed and which will allow the
+- 2) To learn the words which will be needed and which will allow

-- child to express himself.
+- child to express him or herself.

 -

-- 3) To make the child aware of solid forms in the environment and to
+- 3) To make the child aware of solid forms in the environment and

 PRESENTATION: